DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/ExportDataGridProps/topLeftCell.md

 A cell used as a start position for export.

 ---
 The cell is specified using coordinates in the Excel document.
-For example, the default value:
+For example, the default value specifies cell A1:

     { row: 1, column: 1 }

-... specifies cell A1.
+You can also specify the **topLeftCell** address as a string in Excel format, for example, *"A1"*.
+In this example, *"A"* stands for the column and *"1"* for the row index.